juancarlospaco/nimpretty-action/README.md

 - Why not take care of setting up Nim by itself?.

-Because some people do it with just Git or Gitnim or Choosenim or setup-nim-action.
+Because some people already do it with just Git or Gitnim or Choosenim or setup-nim-action.

+- Why not take care of commiting the files by itself?.

+Because some people already do it with `EndBug/add-and-commit` or `stefanzweifel/git-auto-commit-action`.